-- Direct Labour for the IP's staff and Consultant's remuneration is in accordance with the contracts of employment.
-The monthly remuneration will be set to be in line with level of responsibilities. - Contracted workers based on daily wages paid by the contractor to be in line with the current market rates paid for skilled, semi-skilled or unskilled labour.
-The daily rates could differ from one governorate to another; hence, it should be equivalent to the wages paid in the specific location. - Community workers will be paid similar to the contracted workers in case of PWP, and as per LIWP operations manual in case of SFD.
-The approach in SFD's cash for works is a self-targeting mechanism which means the daily conditional cash amounts for each labourer (beneficiary) is lower than the market rate.
+- Direct Labor for the IP's staff and Consultant's remuneration is in accordance with the contracts of employment.
+The monthly remuneration will be set to be in line with level of responsibilities. - Contracted workers based on daily wages paid by the contractor to be in line with the current market rates paid for skilled, semi-skilled or unskilled labor.
+The daily rates could differ from one governorate to another; hence, it should be equivalent to the wages paid in the specific location. - Community workers will be paid similar to the contracted workers in case of PWP, and as per Labor Intensive Work Programme, and operations manual in case of Social Fund for Development (SFD).
+The approach in SFD's cash for works is a self-targeting mechanism which means the daily conditional cash amounts for each laborer (beneficiary) is lower than the market rate.